 It is a common misconception that errors occur mostly due to high risk procedures or individual incompetent health care providers.
 The truth is that medical errors occur at all levels of care due to systems failures (i.e. poor communication, poor design of care) and normal human factors.
 This scholars program is intended to give participants a comprehensive introduction to current challenges to patient safety and teach how students can work towards solutions, producing future leaders in the patient safety movement.
-Students will attend biweekly webinars given by experts in the field and have the opportunity to ask questions and network with other participants.
-Students who complete the program will have the chance to have a letter sent to their dean about their participation.

 By the end of the program, students should be able to:

 - Talk confidently to their peers about the importance of patient safety, causes of medical errors, and what contributes to a “safety culture”